CodecoolGlobal/solar-watch-docker-compose-java-MariannaMolnar/README.md

     API_KEY=your_weather_API_key
     ```

-   Make sure that the credentials you provide are secure and appropriate for your environment and to get your API key from The Cat API - [Get you API key][WeatherAPI-url].
+   Make sure that the credentials you provide are secure and appropriate for your environment and to get your API key from The Cat API - [Get your API key][WeatherAPI-url].
    The jwtSecret should be at least 64 characters long and cannot use "-" or "_".
 Alternatively, you can also generate one online: https://jwtsecret.com/generate.